prabeshupreti/ApiDemo/README.md

 This repo is created by someone who recently moved from MVC to Web API — so everything is beginner-friendly.
 Feel free to use it, copy it, break it, and learn from it!

----

-Would you like me to customize this with your project name, GitHub URL, or specific controller details?